cacing69/cquery/README.md

 Please keep in mind that I haven't yet reached a beta/stable release for this library, so the available features are still very limited.

+I would greatly accept any support/contribution from everyone.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for help getting started.
 ## Quick Installation

 ```bash